-Modern slavery is criminal activity and a violation of human rights.
-The deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain is unacceptable.
-For these reasons, slavery and human trafficking are a matter of zero tolerance at VGC.
+Modern slavery is a criminal activity and a violation of human rights.
+The deprivation of a person’s liberty by another, to exploit them for personal or commercial gain is unacceptable.
+For these reasons, slavery and human trafficking is a matter of ‘zero tolerance’ at VGC.

-This policy applies to all members, employees, agents, consultants and those parties in our supply chain, wherever in the world they operate.
-Any reported breach of this policy will be investigated and may lead to legal proceeding or disciplinary action, which subsequently could result in employee dismissal.
+This policy applies to all members, employees, agents, consultants, and those parties in our supply chain.
+Any reported breach of this policy will be investigated and may lead to legal proceeding or disciplinary action, which subsequently could result in dismissal or termination of contract.

 Responsibility for reporting incidents of slavery

 The detection and reporting of slavery is everyone’s responsibility and concerns should be raised at the earliest opportunity.
 Unless a person is in immediate physical danger, concerns should be raised in the following way: